 Combining mRNA and gDNA-based assay technology

 A simple and efficient strategy to differentiate antigen-induced clonotypes from abundant naive or bystander clonotypes commonly present in clinical samples is to normalize RNA-based CDR3 profiling to similar data from a DNA-based assay.
-To facilitate this approach, we developed UMI-based AIR RNA and AIR DNA assays, which can be combined to identify antigen-activated clonotypes.
+To facilitate this approach, we developed VBC-based AIR-RNA and AIR-DNA assays, which may be combined to identify antigen-activated clonotypes.

 Need more help with this?